CrawlingHam/DesktopApp/lmae.md

     * File names and paths.
     * Links to the remote repository's commit history.
     * Commit metadata such as timestamps and authors.
+    * If the changed files exist in the remote repository, the updated repository includes the links to the files inside the remote repository

 **Data Stored in the Dedicated Repository:**